 Jane.

-and jane and carl! alright, here's how it there's a beat going on like that's a pedestrian beat. you don't dance to that beat, you dance to george sings, okay? the the quick ones, okay? george, make dance!
+and jane and carl! alright, here's how it there's a beat on like this; that's a pedestrian beat. you don't dance to that beat, you dance to what sings, okay? the the little quick ones, george, them dance!

 Dup. no no rick, too reserved. it to 'em george! tu-dup, pu-dee-da... no no, come on now, up. listen, them! it... ah! okay! alright, one time Ce!

-Tu-dup, du-dee-da... let's study phenomenon. tu-duppy-dup-pu-dee-da... now look, rick and and carl, you're, you're wonderful but you're too reserved.
+Tu-dup, du-dee-da... let's study phenomenon. tu-duppy-dup-pu-dee-da... now look, and jane and carl, you're, you're but you're just too reserved.
 I can...
-I you wil Ybe in a minute. okay, I'll you what: go back to your seats and bring up the next batch. carl, and jane! alright, you try...?
+I you wil Ybe in a minute. okay, t-tell you what: go to your seats and we'll bring up the next batch. carl, and jane! alright, you try...?

 you say frank!

-Du-dup-dee-dup... now more like it. du-dup-dee-dup... lana, you're so good we to up some other people to assist you. brenda, imported from air force base, where she...
-Es and gentlemen, brenda... brenda is a professional and she just got finished stripping for a bunch of at edward's air force base, and she made it down in time for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, brenda has a assistant carl, or robert james davis if you prefer. cohen, ladies and gentlemen!
+Du-dup-dee-dup... now that's more it. du-dup-dee-dup... lana, so good we have to up some other people to assist you. brenda, imported edward's air force base, where she...
+Es and gentlemen, brenda... brenda is a harlot and she just got finished stripping for a bunch of guys at edward's air base, and she made it down in time for the show. tw Rs of taking it off for the boys in the car, good. okay. heh. brenda, has a lovely assistant named carl, or robert james if you prefer. herb cohen, and gentlemen!
 Ce!

-Du-du-dip... you're still too adagio, I telling you! du-dup-du-dee-da... on the bubble machine! dup-dee-da, dup-dee-da... god, is a cheap bubble-machine! bow, du-du-du-du-du-da...
-Es and gentlemen: ex-wife! and gentlemen, you're probably sitting in chairs, to yourselves: I could do that. and of you can! and now is big chance! all you h O do, the step is easy, all you gotta do is stand up. go ahead, stand up. there you go, you are up. yes, of you are not standing up but you have as much fun as the Who are up. okay, turn on the big so everybody can see what's going on. yes, very many of you are up. okay, link your mind with the mind of duke! and when...
+Du-du-dip... you're still too adagio, I keep you! du-dup-du-dee-da... on the bubble machine! dup-dee-da, dup-dee-da... god, is a cheap bubble-machine! bow, du-du-du-du-du-da...
+Es and gentlemen: ex-wife! and gentlemen, you're sitting in your chairs, saying to yourselves: I do that. and of you can! and now is big chance! all you h O do, the first step is easy, all you do is stand up. go ahead, just up. there you go, you are up. yes, of you are not standing up but you won't have as fun as the Who are up. okay, on the big lights so everybody can see what's going on. yes, very many of you are up. okay, link your with the mind of george duke! and when...

-Du-dup... it! when he plays those funny fast notes, twitch around and have a time with the tango, let's try it! anything you do is alright. you do anything Anna do, alright. yes you got to you came to the right place, tonight. (give me of that wine now). as you have guessed, ladies and gentlemen, is the end of our concert.
-Ike to you ver... wanna thank you very for coming. you had a good time. bruce on trombone, murphy brock on tenor sax and lead vocals, ruth on percussion Ph humphrey on drums, thompson on drums, tom fowler on bass and duke on the keyboards. thank you much. alright, alright...
+Du-dup... it! when he plays those fast little notes, around and have a good time with the tango, let's try it! you wanna do is alright. you gotta do do, it's alright. yes you got to you came to the right place, tonight. (give me some of that now). as you have guessed, ladies and gentlemen, is the end of our concert.
+Ike to you ver... thank you very much for coming. hope you had a time. fowler on trombone, napoleon murphy on tenor sax and vocals, ruth underwood on percussion Ph humphrey on drums, chester on drums, tom fowler on bass and george on the keyboards. you very much. alright, alright...